ynab/hubot-github-adapter/README.md

 (Keep this token as secret as you would a password.)

 ####Create a Github Webhook for your each of your repositories:

 You'll need to create a Github webhook for every repository you want Hubot to listen to.

+**SECURITY WARNING**: The [Github Webhook listener](https://github.com/ynab/hubot-github-webhook-listener) does not currently validate the Github Secret to verify that the webhook came from Github.
+So, if someone knows the URL to your Hubot, they can spoof webhooks and issue your Hubot commands.
+So, for now be careful about exposing commands like `destroy company`, etc.

 1. Create a new webhook for your `myuser/myrepo` repository at: https://github.com/myuser/myrepo/settings/hooks/new